Markets in Focus

 Market capitalization, or market cap, refers to the total dollar market value of a company’s outstanding shares of stock.

 The payroll report, officially known as the Employment Situation Summary, is a monthly U.S. Bureau of Labor Statistics (BLS) report tracking nonfarm payroll employment and the national unemployment rate, with data on changes in average hourly earnings, and job trends in public and private sectors of employment.
-The report is based on surveys of households and employers.
+The report is based on surveys of both households and employers.

 Secular stocks are characterized by having consistent earnings over the long term constant regardless of other trends in the market.
 Secular companies often have a primary business related to consumer staples most households consistently use whether the larger economy is good or bad.

 Tailwind is a term used to describe events or market forces that exert a positive influence on an investment’s performance.
-The opposite of a tailwind is a headwind, which contributes to an investment’s underperformance.

 The University of Michigan Index of Consumer Sentiment is based on monthly telephone surveys in which at least 500 consumers in the continental United States are asked 50 questions about what they think now and what their expectations are for their personal finances, business conditions, and buying conditions.
 Their responses are used to calculate monthly measures of consumer sentiment that can be compared to a base value of 100 set in 1966.